saypop/courier-kata/README.md

     - batch_cost: takes a batch and returns the total cost of shipping a batch; and
     - This will also need to contain the size limits and associated cost.

 _At this point I envisaged an interface that gives the user the option to: add new parcels to a batch or return the cost output of the batch.
-Which gives rise to four more classes._
+Which gives rise to two more classes._
-4. A Menu class: instances of which contain the instructions for each stage of the user journey and methods that return those steps;
-5. A Validater class: instances of which validate input from the user;
 6. A Compiler class: instances of which generate the objects that need to be printed as outputs; and
-7. A Printer class: instances of which prints out instructions from the menu and results from the calculator.
+7. A Controller class: instances of which will create all the instances of other classes and make them interact logically.
-8. A Receiver class: which gets inputs from the user.

 _While completing this task I found that it would be useful to have another class._
 9. A Sizer class: instances of which will have a method that takes a parcel object and return the appropriate size based on the dimensions of the parcel.

-_Then of course I need a class to bring it all together._
-10. A Controller class: instances of which will create all the instances of other classes and make them interact logically.

 ### Task 1 Challenges
-I took my time with task (it took me about 6 hours in total), I've assumed that I will need to make changes to my code base in later challenges so I wrote SOLID code to make that process as easy as possible.
-I wrote 9 classes, 77 tests and 357 lines of code with 100% coverage.
+I took my time with task (it took me about 6 hours in total), mostly because I had made it more difficult by adding in unnecessary features.
+I've also assumed that I will need to make changes to my code base in later challenges so I wrote SOLID code to make that process as easy as possible.
+I initially wrote 10 classes, 91 tests and 383 lines of code with 100% coverage.
+I've since refactored this to 7 classes, 41 tests, and 270 lines of code with 100% test coverage.
-So aside from the volume of work I did for this task, the toughest part was mocking the calculator and sizer classes when building the compiler.
+So aside from the volume of 'learning' work I did for this task, the toughest part was mocking the calculator and sizer classes when building the compiler.
 I came to a good solution but it did take some time.
 You can see how I solved this by looking at the doubles in the compiler.spec and helper.rb files.

+### Task 2
+_The second task is to add in some functionality that allows for the choice of using a 'speedy' service.
+Choosing this option will mean an extra line item will be added to the bill which will be for the total amount again._
+To do this I will simply:
+- refactor the get_quote method in the Controller class to take an optional parameter;
+- add in an speedy_output method to the Compiler class which will construct the line item;
+- insert a conditional line of code to the get_quote method that adds the line item in if required; and
+- refactor the footer method in the Compiler class to account for the new total.